openmcp-project/controller-utils/README.md

 - `NewThreadManager` creates a new thread manager.
 	- The first argument is a `context.Context` used by the manager itself.
 Cancelling this context will stop the manager, and if the context contains a `logging.Logger`, the manager will use it for logging.
-	- The second argument is a `context.Context` that is used as a base context for the executed go routines.
-	- The third argument is an optional function that is executed after any go routine executed with this manager has finished.
+	- The second argument is an optional function that is executed after any go routine executed with this manager has finished.
 It is also possible to provide such a function for a specific go routine, instead for all of them, see below.
 - Use the `Run` method to start a new go routine.
+	- Starting a go routine cancels the context of any running go routine with the same id.
 	- This method also takes an optional function to be executed after the actual workload is done.
 		- A on-finish function specified here is executed before the on-finish function of the manager is executed.
 	- Note that go routines will wait for the thread manager to be started, if that has not yet happened.
 If the manager has been started, they will be executed immediately.
 	- The thread manager will cancel the context that is passed into the workload function when the manager is being stopped.
-If any long-running commands are being run as part of the workload, it is recommended to listen to the context's `Done` channel.
+If any long-running commands are being run as part of the workload, it is strongly recommended to listen to the context's `Done` channel.
 - Use `Start()` to start the thread manager.
 	- If any go routines have been added before this is called, they will be started now.
 New go routines added afterwards will be started immediately.
 	- Calling this multiple times doesn't have any effect, unless the manager has already been stopped, in which case `Start()` will panic.